vitalab/vitalab.github.io/deep-learning/_posts/2017-09-15-universal-adversarial-perturbations.md

 ![](/deep-learning/images/univ-adv-perturbations/figure1.png)

-The proposed algorithm has to parameters:
+The proposed algorithm has two parameters:
 1. The norm of the perturbation to be added to images
 2. The desired fooling rate